horseee/DeepCache/README.md

 ### Why DeepCache
 * 🚀 Training-free and almost lossless
-* 🚀 Support Stable Diffusion, Stable Diffusion XL, LDM and DDPM
+* 🚀 Support Stable Diffusion, Stable Diffusion XL
 * 🚀 Compatible with sampling algorithms like DDIM and PLMS

 ### Updates
-* December 6, 2023: Release the code for Stable Diffusion XL.
+* **December 6, 2023**: Release the code for **Stable Diffusion XL**.
 The results of the `stabilityai/stable-diffusion-xl-base-1.0` are shown in the below figure, with the same prompts in the first figure.
 <div align="center">
   <img src="assets/sdxl.png" width="90%" ></img>
   <h6>